day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 ## Motivations

 There's pressure from multiple directions to collect and retain more metadata about handlers:
-  - tickets like [#457](https://github.com/Day8/re-frame/issues/457) argue for handler docstrings
+  - tickets like [#457](https://github.com/Day8/re-frame/issues/457) want docstrings for handlers
   - adding specs for events, so they can be checked at dev time
-  - when re-frame becomes less of a framework and more of a library, handler registrations might need be "grouped" into "packages".
-So that "package" information about handlers will need to be retained.
+  - when re-frame becomes less of a framework and more of a library, handlers might need be "grouped" into "packages".
+So "package" information about handlers need to be supplied and retained.

 We'd like `re-frame-10x` to actively help programmers when they are learning a new code base.
 That's one of [the four stated goals](https://github.com/Day8/re-frame-10x#helps-me-how).
-Ideally, re-frame would be capable of providing tooling with "a complete inventory" of all handlers available within an application, along with useful metadata on these handlers.
+Ideally, re-frame would be capable of providing tooling with "a complete inventory" of an app's handlers, along with useful metadata on these handlers.
 When an event is processed, the audit trail of handlers involved should be rich with information.